dn-m/Plan/MusicalModel.md

 ## Rhythm Model

-The elements above will need to be contextualized in some temporal model.
+The elements above will need to be contextualized within some temporal model.
 Commonly in western notated music, we use a hierarchical division of time often called _rhythm_.

 We can call the most basic element of _rhythm_ a `MetricalDuration`, with an abbreviated example: